marcusbotacin/marcusbotacin.github.io/_pages/about.md

     * Taylor and Francis' Deviant Behavior (UDBH)
     * Wiley Expert Systems
     * Wiley Journal of Software: Evolution and Process
+    * Wiley Journal of Software: Practice and Experience

 Publications Summary
 ======